-This file is subdivided in <app> sections, with each section specifying parameters for a served mobile app.
+The file is subdivided in <app> sections, with each section specifying parameters for a served mobile app.
 To be able to send notifications through APNs, each app must specify its own certificate (obtainable through Apple's Developer Portal) and related password, in p12 format.
 Recall that Apple enforces the service level: development (sandbox) certificates may be used when debugging apps, but to use a production certificate you a need a production (e.g. distribution or ad-hoc) provisioning profile for your app.

-As said in §5.1.2, each app configuration may also specify a list of (Java) regular expressions to be used to validate trigger expressions.
+As discussed in §5.2.2, each app configuration may also specify a list of (Java) regular expressions to be used to validate trigger expressions.
 If omitted, no trigger will be accepted for the app.

-5.3.2 GCM
+5.5.2 FCM

-The Google Cloud Messaging Provider, or GCM notifier for short, is configured through a specific configuration file pointed to by the <gcm_notifier_conf> tag in the <mpn> section of the Lightstreamer Server configuration file.
+The Firebase Cloud Messaging Provider, or Google notifier for short, is configured through a specific configuration file pointed to by the <google_notifier_conf> tag in the <mpn> section of the Lightstreamer Server configuration file.